StealUrKill/anonfaces/README.md

 ## Installation

 `anonfaces` supports all commonly used operating systems (Linux, Windows, MacOS), but it requires using a command-line shell such as bash.
-There are currently no plans of creating a graphical user interface.
+Currently there is a GUI but its written in c# for .net-framework, possibly release/inclusion.

 Release Candidate only supports this revision directly from GitHub, from which you can run: